Thomas O'Regan: Achievements

 O'Regan was integrally involved in developing cultural policy studies, cultural studies and screen studies in Australia.
 He co-founded the journal Continuum: Journal of Media & Cultural Studies and was an editor from 1987–1994.
-His publications reflect his abiding interest in the various ways and byways of film, television and cultural sectors.
-He is currently researching trajectories of film and television in Australia over the 1990s and 2000s, international film and television production, and the history of audience measurement in Australia, UK and the US.
+His publications reflected his abiding interest in the various ways and byways of film, television and cultural sectors.
+Prior to his death, he was researching trajectories of film and television in Australia over the 1990s and 2000s, international film and television production, and the history of audience measurement in Australia, UK and the US.

 His most notable contribution over the 2000s has been to the documentation and understanding of what has been variously called, international production, "runaway production", and "Global Hollywood".
 This work is marked by its attention to the places and spaces in which such production occurs including the film studio and policy infrastructures required to support it.
 O'Regan co-wrote with Ben Goldsmith a major report, Cinema Cities, Media Cities: the Contemporary International Studio Complex for the Australian Film Commission (2003) with this work being taken further in The Film Studio: Film Production in the Global Economy (2005).
 Their 2010 book, Local Hollywood: Global Film Production and the Gold Coast, co-authored with Susan Ward, used the Gold Coast in Australia to document how places outside of Los Angeles had proactively engaged with Hollywood to co-create the contemporary system of globally dispersed.